'Real living wage' increases to £9.50 an hour - are you due a pay rise?

 Almost 7,000 employers have signed up, including 800 since the start of the coronavirus pandemic.
 However, there are still many who haven't – new research from the Living Wage Foundation has found that around a fifth of employee jobs still pay less than the real living wage.

-Here's how the real living wage compares to the national living wage for over-25s and other minimum rates set by the Government:
+Here's how the real living wage compares to the national minimum wage rates set by the Government:

 |Current rate (2)||£9.50||£10.85||£8.72||£8.20||£6.45||£4.55||£4.15|